vgallet/workshop-kafka-streams/README.md

 # Workshop KafkaStreams

-You work for a financial institution and we're going to use [Kafka Streams](https://kafka.apache.org/documentation/streams/) to work with financial operations.
+You work for a financial institution and you're going to use [Kafka Streams](https://kafka.apache.org/documentation/streams/) to work with financial operations.

 ## Start the Apache Kafka Cluster

-The docker-compose file contains an Apache Kafka cluster, a SchemaRegistry and a console AKHQ.
+The docker-compose file contains an Apache Kafka cluster, a Schema Registry component and a console AKHQ.

 Run the command